hritikeleven/hriti11-project-/README.md

 This article explains the new features in Python 3.10, compared to 3.9.

-For full details, see the changelog.
+For full details, see the changelog and the website .

 Summary – Release highlights
 New syntax features: